LucasDaSilva96/The-Foodies-App/README.md

 - Search for specific recipes or ingredients to find exactly what you're looking for.
 - Save your favorite recipes to easily access them later.
 - Create a personalized profile to track your cooking journey and share your own recipes with the community.
-- Get inspired with weekly featured recipes and cooking tips from renowned chefs.

 ## Technologies Used